Glycogen in humans: structure, role, localization, and energy yield

 • glycogen synthase, inhibiting it.

-However, unlike glucagon, adrenaline acts not only on hepatocytes but also on skeletal muscle cells, binding to alpha-1 and beta-1 adrenergic receptors, and to beta-2 adrenergic receptors, respectively.
+However, unlike glucagon, adrenaline acts not only on hepatocytes but also on skeletal muscle cells, binding to α1– and β2-adrenergic receptors in hepatocytes, and to β2-adrenergic receptors in skeletal muscle cells.[15]

-Vasopressin and adrenaline, when adrenaline binds to the alpha-1 adrenergic receptors, trigger intracellular pathways leading to the release of calcium ions from the endoplasmic reticulum, and, as previously seen, the stimulation of glycogenolysis and inhibition of glycogen synthesis.
+Vasopressin and adrenaline, when they binds to α1-adrenergic receptors, trigger intracellular pathways that lead to the release of calcium ions from the endoplasmic reticulum, thereby stimulating glycogenolysis and inhibiting glycogen synthesis.[8]

 Allosteric regulation

-The metabolic changes induced by the binding of the allosteric effectors AMP, ATP, glucose, glucose 6-phosphate, and calcium ions to the respective binding sites on target enzymes are summarized below.
+The metabolic changes induced by the binding of allosteric effectors, AMP, ATP, glucose, G6P, and calcium ions, to the respective binding sites on target enzymes in skeletal muscle and liver are discussed below.

 In response to an increase in AMP concentration: